wds4/tribal-tapestry/essays/bookJustification/hypotheses/README.md

 ## Tribal Tapestry

 - "Oh shit, we have enemies."
-- exclusion
+- exclusive: community identity based largely upon rejection of The Other
-- centralized tribes
+- centralized

 ## 12. [Hypothesis](https://github.com/wds4/tribal-tapestry/blob/main/essays/bookJustification/hypotheses/.md): Basic human * cognition employs two distinct modes to arrive at what it considers "truth:" the objective mode and the tribal mode.